raptorjs-legacy/rapido/README.md

 the current directory.

 ### Listing Commands and Stacks
-To get a list of available commands for the currently enabled stacks, simple run the following command:<br>
+To get a list of available commands for the currently enabled stacks, simply run the following command:<br>
 ```
 $ rap list
 ```